 It’s also important to take the rider’s weight into consideration.
 A 100 lb rider may find a frame with oversized tubes to have a harsh ride.
-A 200 lb rider may require oversized tubes to make the frame stiff enough to feel comfortable.
+A 200 lb rider may require an extra stiff frame with oversized tubes to make the frame rigid enough to ride comfortablly.
 When buying a bike, you’ll want to take your bodyweight into consideration.
 Custom carbon fiber and titanium frames are also available.
 Some frame builders can match the frame flex for your needs based on your weight and personal preference.

-It’s important to note that the frame material only plays a minor role in the overall comfort of the bike.
+One important thing to note that the frame material only plays a minor role in the overall comfort of the bike.
 The tires, grips, saddle, pedals, and suspension system also have a large influence over comfort.
 For example, wide, high-volume tires with low air pressure do a better job of absorbing road noise than any frame can.
 A suspension system can absorb the majority of shocks.
-A properly fitting saddle and comfortable grips make a big difference in comfort as well.
+A properly fitting saddle and comfortable grips make a huge difference in comfort as well.

 The frame geometry also plays a major role in comfort.
 A race bike with an aggressive ride position will be less comfortable than a touring bike with a more upright ride position.
 The frame geometry choice comes down to how you plan to use the bike, your body type, and your personal preference.
 The saddle, handlebar, and peddle position also play a major role in comfort.
 Obviously, the bike must fit you.

 Winner: Titanium frames generally offer a more comfortable ride than carbon fiber because they offer some flex.